-The nohup process is killed in the same way as any other running process.
+You can kill the nohup process the same way as any other running process.
 Note that you can’t grep for “nohup” in the ps command, so you’ll need to search for the running process using the same methods as shown above.

 In this example, we find a script titled ‘test.sh’ which has been executed with the nohup command.
 As you’ll see, finding and ending it is much the same as the examples above.

-The only difference with the output is that we are notified that the process was terminated.
+The only difference with the output is that the shell notifies us that the process was terminated.
 That’s not part of kill, but rather a result from running the script in the background (the ampersand in this example) and being connected to the same tty from which the script was initiated.

 $ nohup ./test.sh &